Lyoneos/mcp-cheatengine-Cto/README.md

 ## Tool Usage Instructions

+#### Detailed documentation can be found in the API documentation

 ### 1. Connection Tool (ce_connect)

-Used to connect to CheatEngine and check connection status.
+Used to connect to CheatEngine and check the connection status.

 ```python
 ce_connect()